Traap/vim/README.md

 I spend a significant amount of time breaking and rebuilding computers.
 I have had four computers physically break within the last six months: motherboards, disk drives, monitors, and more.
 Rebuilding computers quickly is in my DNA.

-The bottom line is simple, 'My computers are not Traap proof.'
+The bottom line is simple, *my computers are not Traap proof.*

 My goal was to type Vim have it automatically bootstrap itself.
 I also want to experiment with Vim plugins and settings.
 Now that I use